alexmaco/rust-workshop/DAY_2.md

 // frequently, collect()'ing from iterators requires
 // annotating the type of the destination collection
-// the compiler often suggest the annotation let squared: Vec<u32> = v.iter()
+// the compiler often suggests the annotation let squared: Vec<u32> = v.iter()
     .map(|x| x * x)
     .collect();